climateclock/cclock/README.md

 ### Software update

-An Action Clock will perioridcally try to connect to Wi-Fi and check for newer versions of its software.
+An Action Clock will periodically try to connect to Wi-Fi and check for newer versions of its software.
 First, it will fetch an "index file", which is a JSON file listing the available software versions.